LucasGabrielBecker/lamport_logical-clock/readme.md

 - **Vector Clocks**: Extension that captures more precise causality information
 - **Distributed Systems**: Concepts like consensus, CAP theorem, and eventual consistency

-## Contributing

-This is an educational implementation.
-Consider extending it with:
-- Vector clocks for better causality tracking
-- Persistence layer for event storage
-- Multiple node simulation
-- Performance benchmarks

 ---

 *"The concept of one event happening before another in a distributed system is examined, and is shown to define a partial ordering of the events."* - Leslie Lamport